Motif Estimation via Subgraph Sampling: The Fourth Moment Phenomenon: Statements of the Main Results

 \subsection{Organization}

 The rest of the article is organized as follows.
 The proof of Proposition \ref{ppn:variance_estimation} is given Section \ref{sec:pf_consistency}.
-The proofs of Theorem \ref{thm:wass}, Proposition \ref{ppn:variance_estimation}, and a more general fourth-moment phenomenon for random multilinear forms are discussed in Section \ref{sec:pf_normal_ZHGn}.
-In Section \ref{sec:normal_ZHGn_II} we derive various relevant moment estimates and prove Theorem \ref{thm:normality}.
-The thresholds for consistency and normality for the various graph ensembles discussed above in Section \ref{sec:graphs} are proved in Section \ref{sec:graphs_pf}.
-Finally, in Section \ref{sec:examples} we compute the asymptotics of the HT estimator in various examples, which illustrate the necessity of the different conditions in the results mentioned above.
+Consequences of our results and future directions are discussed in Section \ref{sec:summary}.
+The proofs of Theorem \ref{thm:wass}, Proposition \ref{ppn:variance_estimation}, and a more general fourth-moment phenomenon for random multilinear forms are discussed in Appendix \ref{sec:pf_normal_ZHGn}.
+The thresholds for consistency and normality for the various graph ensembles discussed above in Section \ref{sec:graphs} are proved in Appendix \ref{sec:graphs_pf}.
+The relevant moment estimates and the proof of Theorem \ref{thm:normality} are given in Appendix \ref{sec:normal_ZHGn_II}.
+Finally, in Appendix \ref{sec:examples} we compute the asymptotics of the HT estimator in various examples, which illustrate the necessity of the different conditions in the results mentioned above.